lammps/lammps/doc/src/dump.rst

 Note that MPI-IO dump files are one large file which all processors write to.
 You thus cannot use the "%" wildcard character described above in the filename since that specifies generation of multiple files.
 You can use the ".bin" or ".lammpsbin" suffix described below in an MPI-IO dump file; again this file will be written in parallel and have the same binary format as if it were written without MPI-IO.

 If the filename ends with ".bin" or ".lammpsbin", the dump file (or files, if "\*" or "%" is also used) is written in binary format.
 A binary dump file will be about the same size as a text version, but will typically write out much faster.
 Of course, when post-processing, you will need to convert it back to text format (see the :ref:`binary2txt tool <binary>`) or write your own code to read the binary file.
-The format of the binary file can be understood by looking at the tools/binary2txt.cpp file.
+The format of the binary file can be understood by looking at the :file:`tools/binary2txt.cpp` file.
 This option is only available for the *atom* and *custom* styles.

 If the filename ends with ".gz", the dump file (or files, if "\*" or "%" is also used) is written in gzipped format.
-A gzipped dump file will be about 3x smaller than the text version, but will also take longer to write.
+A gzipped dump file will be about :math:`3\times` smaller than the text version, but will also take longer to write.
 This option is not available for the *dcd* and *xtc* styles.

 ----------

-Note that in the discussion which follows, for styles which can reference values from a compute or fix or custom atom property, like the *custom*\ , *cfg*\ , or *local* styles, the bracketed index I can be specified using a wildcard asterisk with the index to effectively specify multiple values.
-This takes the form "\*" or "\*n" or "n\*" or "m\*n".
-If N = the number of columns in the array, then an asterisk with no numeric values means all column indices from 1 to N.
+Note that in the discussion which follows, for styles which can reference values from a compute or fix or custom atom property, like the *custom*\ , *cfg*\ , or *local* styles, the bracketed index :math:`i` can be specified using a wildcard asterisk with the index to effectively specify multiple values.
+This takes the form "\*" or "\*n" or "m\*" or "m\*n."
+If :math:`N` is the number of columns in the array, then an asterisk with no numeric values means all column indices from 1 to :math:`N`.
 A leading asterisk means all indices from 1 to n (inclusive).
-A trailing asterisk means all indices from n to N (inclusive).
+A trailing asterisk means all indices from m to :math:`N` (inclusive).
 A middle asterisk means all indices from m to n (inclusive).

 Using a wildcard is the same as if the individual columns of the array had been listed one by one.
-E.g. these 2 dump commands are equivalent, since the :doc:`compute stress/atom <compute_stress_atom>` command creates a per-atom array with 6 columns:
+For example, these two dump commands are equivalent, since the :doc:`compute stress/atom <compute_stress_atom>` command creates a per-atom array with six columns:

 .. code-block:: LAMMPS